cjungmann/yaddemo/docs/basharrays.md

 #### Using *mapfile*

-The commands **mapfile** and **readarray** are actually aliases for the same function that builds and array from a string or a file.
-The main advantage the **mapfile** holds is the options available tweak the construction.
+The commands **mapfile** and **readarray** are actually aliases for the same function that builds an array from a string or a file.
+The main advantage the **mapfile** offers is the options available to tweak construction.
 As shown below, **mapfile** is also more forgiving with the input data, returning the same array whether the string is multi-line or single-line, and whether the variable is quoted or not.